- Sports Illustrated Wrote two investigative stories on University of Oregon's Title IX failures

 Kenny Jacoby is an investigative and data reporter from Fremont, California.
 A journalism school graduate of University of Oregon with a background in computer science and mathematics, he has scooped national investigative stories, is a prolific FOIA requestor and is proficient in Python programming, web scraping and data mining and analysis.

 Kenny's investigative work while a student at University of Oregon has earned him national recognition.
 He won the 2016 Investigative Reporters and Editors (IRE) national award for investigative reporting at a small university after revealing a series of violent acts committed by star Oregon football player Pharaoh Brown.
-He broke the news that Oregon basketball player Kavell Bigby-Williams played for the Ducks in the Final Four while under criminal investigation for an alleged sexual assault, then followed with an investigation in Sports Illustrated about the school Title IX coordinators' failure to follow policy in handling the allegation, a story that prompted a response and action from U.S. Senator Ron Wyden.
+He broke the news that Oregon basketball player Kavell Bigby-Williams played for the Ducks in the Final Four while under criminal investigation for an alleged sexual assault, then followed with an investigation in Sports Illustrated about school officials' failure to follow policy in handling the allegation.
+The story prompted a action from U.S. Senator Ron Wyden and won first place in the 2017 Hearst Journalism Awards enterprise reporting category.

 Kenny's has also done the data work on several investigative stories serving the public interest.
 His analysis of municipal court records revealed that more than 35 percent of tickets written by Eugene police for minor crimes were issued to homeless people, despite them accounting for no more than 2 percent of the population, and his analysis of elder abuse complaints prompted change to a law's outdated fine structure.
 His web scraping helped expose a group of judges in Detroit who routinely jailed people over unpaid traffic fines and a controversial restaurant inspection system in San Diego in which 99 percent of routine inspections resulted in 'A' grades.